Khaledbaniodeh/TM4C123-simulator/README.md

 The next phase requires a suitable development and execution environment for:

-- Docker-based isolation.
+- Docker-based isolation
-- ARM Cortex-M4 cross-compilation.
+- ARM Cortex-M4 cross-compilation
-- `arm-none-eabi-gcc`.
+- `arm-none-eabi-gcc`
-- Renode or another suitable execution engine.
+- Renode or another suitable execution engine
-- Custom TM4C123 peripheral models.
+- Custom TM4C123 peripheral models
-- Automated testing and CI.
+- Automated testing and CI
-- Adequate storage, memory, and processing capacity.
+- Adequate storage, memory, and processing capacity

 Development is temporarily paused while a more suitable environment and additional technical support are arranged.